Single Parent Secrets:

 10 ways to lighten the load!

-Holding down a steady job or furthering your education, while also juggling the demands of parenting and running a household is challenging for any family!
 But for single parents in particular, this balancing act can see your resources (and your health) stretched to capacity.

 Unfortunately, our social systems have not adapted to the modern reality of working parents.
 School hours, school assemblies, and the pressure to volunteer at school events, don’t align to the standard 9 – 5 job.